neurodebian/neurodebian/sphinx/spread.rst

 Spread The Word
 ===============

-Are you relying on a software packaged by |team| which is part of the main Debian_ distribution?
-Or may be you are relying on the NeuroDebian |repos|?
-Do you think that our efforts to make neuroscience FOSS readily available were worthwhile and you think that "it is the way to go"?
-If so, it would benefit you, our project, and even the entire neuroscience community if more people become aware of Debian_ and NeuroDebian_ in particular.
-Sharing your positive experience with your friends and/or colleagues could be one of the ways, alternatively you could...
+Are you relying on a particular software packaged by |team| that is part of the main Debian_ distribution?
+Or do you rely on the NeuroDebian
+|repos|?
+If you think that this project is useful, please help us to
+make more people aware of Debian_ and NeuroDebian_ in particular.
+Sharing your positive experience with your friends and/or colleagues is one possibility.
+Alternatively you could...

 Rate or review
 --------------

-NeuroDebian_ is `present on NITRC portal
+NeuroDebian_ is `listed on the NITRC portal
 <http://www.nitrc.org/projects/neurodebian/>`_.
 We would greatly
-appreciate if you rate or express you opinion and/or gratitude in a review (see "Reviews & Ratings").
+appreciate if you rate it or express you opinion in a review (see "Reviews & Ratings").

 Reference from your website